intersystems-community/cache-tort-git/README.md

   * Press OK

 ###How to join existing repository
-10. Chose menu Clone
+10. Choose menu Clone.
+20. Enter repository URL.
-20. In appeared window TortoiseGit adds repository name to folder.
+30. [If your TortoiseGit Version < 1.8.5] In appeared window TortoiseGit adds repository name to folder.
 You should delete it (Write c:\temp\git\user instead of c:\temp\git\user\reponame)
+40. Press 'OK'.
-30. Select menu Import All to load changes from temp folder to Caché.
+50. Select menu Import All to load changes from temp folder to Caché.

 ###Work Cycle
 10. Choose menu item Pull.